LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 Now we all set to test our screenshot taken feature.
 Let's make a change in your test code so we intentionally failing it.
 (e.g. change one of the @FindBy locators to non-existing).
 Run the TestRunner and check that screenshot is saved at the specified location and is added to the report.

 ## Archiving previous Reports
 When dealing with a real life project, business requirement might be to keep track of all previous test execution results.
 In this case we need to find a way how we preserve a previous report before it is overwritten with a new report data.

-To achive the above, we will add a new variable into our extent.properties file to specify previous reports storage location and write some methods which will be responsible for copying a previous report before its being updated after new test is run.
+To achieve the above, we will add a new variable into our extent.properties file to specify previous reports storage location and write some methods which will be responsible for copying a previous report before its being updated after new test is run.
 We will make use of our returnDateStamp() method again so we can capture the date, previous report was archived.
 We will be following the below steps: